 Best Time to Visit Malaysia: Weather By Month and Season

-Temperatures are fairly steady throughout the year, sticking around the 30ºC range.
-But that doesn’t mean that it’ll always be the ideal place for you to escape your winter blues!
+Located in the heart of Southeast Asia, not far from the Equator, Malaysia sports a hot and humid climate all year round.
+Temperatures are fairly steady throughout the year, sticking around the 30°C range.
+But that doesn’t mean that Malaysia will always be the ideal place to escape your winter blues.

 Unexpectedly for its size, Malaysia experiences noticeable regional variations throughout the year.
-The country’s constant high humidity means that can count on rain falling just about anywhere, at any time of year, on any given day.
+With the country’s constant high humidity, you can count on rain falling just about anywhere, at any time of year, on any given day.
+Showers throughout the year generally come in short but strong afternoon bursts.
+The rain, however, gets a little worse at times, depending on where you find yourself in the country.

 Kemasik, Terengganu

-For example, as Penang and Langkawi on the west coast and Sabah see a torrent of rain in the fall months of September and October, the east coast finds itself in relative calm.
+For example, as Penang and Langkawi on the West Coast and Sabah see a torrent of rain in the fall months of September and October, the East Coast finds itself in relative calm.
+As the northeast monsoon rolls in come November, however, the tables turn, leaving Sarawak and East Coast destinations like the Perhentians, Tioman, and Kuala Terengganu in their own rainy season.

-Lowlands & Highlands (Kuala Lumpur, Melaka and Cameron Highlands)
+Lowlands & Highlands (Kuala Lumpur, Melaka, and Cameron Highlands)

 Throughout the year, lowland destinations like Kuala Lumpur and Melaka are hot and humid.
 You’ll witness temperatures ranging anywhere from the mid-twenties into the thirties on any given day.
+Expect consistent rainfall year-round, with slightly heavier showers between October and April.

 Sultan Abdul Samad Building in Kuala Lumpur

-In destinations like the Cameron Highlands, daytime temperatures average in the low-twenties with cooler nights.
+Even when the lowlands are getting blasted by heat and humidity, the Malaysian highlands can be surprisingly comfortable.
+In destinations like the Cameron Highlands, daytime temperatures average in the low twenties, with cooler nights.
 Just as in the lowlands, afternoon showers are common.

 West Coast (Penang and Langkawi)

-The peninsular west coast sports a tropical climate that’s hot and humid throughout the year.
-In destinations like Penang and Langkawi, expect showers all year round with a rainy season that rolls in around September and October.
+The peninsular West Coast sports a tropical climate that’s hot and humid throughout the year.
+In destinations like Penang and Langkawi, expect showers all year round, with a rainy season that rolls in around September and October.

 Beach in Langkawi